©BAMBERG Tourismus Service. Foto: Sonja Krebs

 Munich Airport – MUC

-If you are travelling to a German airport (with the exception of Frankfurt-Hahn and Memmingen) and plan to take the train to Bamberg, check whether your carrier offers a Rail&Fly option, which offers reduced fares from and to the airport when booking an international flight.
-Rail&Fly is available only from airlines and tour operators and therefore can only be booked with them.
+If you arrive a German airport (with the exception of Frankfurt Hahn and Memmingen) and plan to take the train to Bamberg, check whether your carrier offers a Rail&Fly option, which allows you to travel from and to the airport when booking an international flight (especially if you arrive at Frankfurt International) at reduced fares.
+Rail&Fly is available from airlines and tour operators and therefore can only be booked with them.
 You cannot buy a Rail&Fly ticket after arrival at the airport.
 The ticket is valid the day before the flight departure, the day of the flight departure, the day of the return flight and the day after the return flight.
 You must carry a valid ticket, your flight schedule/itinerary and passport/ID card.

-Bamberg lies in Franconia, northern Bavaria, and is well connected to the German motorway network.
-The A70 from Schweinfurt to Bayreuth runs along the northern edge of the town.
-From the A70 you can connect to the A71, A9 and A7.
-The A73 on the eastern side of town connects Bamberg to Nuremberg and Thuringia.
-From Nuremberg, you can pick the A9, A3 and A6.
-Find the relevant motorway exits off the A70 and A73.
+Bamberg, in northern Bavaria, is not near any major motorways, though it is well connected to the network.
+The A70 from Schweinfurt (connecting to the A7) to Bayreuth (connecting to the A9) runs along the northern edge of the town.
+The A73 on the eastern side of town connects Bamberg to Nuremberg (connecting to the A9 and A3) and Thuringia, ending at Suhl.
+Find the relevant motorway exits off the A70 and of the A73 on this map.